 So for 10% inbreeding, we’re talking about a 10% probability that any given allele at a locus is identical by descent, meaning its not only the same type, but also came from the same ancestor.
 Further, for 10% inbreeding the heterozygosity of the individual has been reduced by 10%.
 Heterozygosity is translatable to genetic diversity, something that is required for a healthy, vital population.
 Low heterozygosity / low genetic diversity is furthermore linked to health problems like reduced fertility, higher puppy mortality, shorter lifespan, smaller adult size, deteriorating immune systems (vulnerability to immune-mediated illnesses) etc.

 COI is not just a number, it’s a tool that can tell us a lot of useful things in breeding:

 - It’s half of the kinship of the parents.
 So if a dog has 25% inbreeding, the parents would have been 50% related (siblings, on average are genetically 50% alike).

 - It can be used as a risk % for deleterious alleles (genes that cause harmful traits): in 10% inbreeding, all alleles have a 10% chance of being homozygous, and 10% of all alleles will be homozygous.
 Even the ones creating diseases and other problems.
-10% is generally considered the limit before problems become blatantly obvious.
+10% is generally considered the limit before problems become obvious in wild populations.

 - Because it gives an estimate on how much heterozygosity has been reduced, it can be used to give an estimate on genetic diversity as well.
 One way is to take GD data measured directly from the genome, and compare it with COI.
 I will show you how later in this post.